-(7-1-21)T - b.
-The Commission may grant a parole to a federal immigration detainer in order that the offender may be deported to the country of citizenship.
-(7-1-21)T - i.
-If the parolee is granted a release on bond or is allowed to remain in the United States, the parolee must contact both the Commission office immediately and the nearest probation and parole office within five (5) days of release or as otherwise instructed by the Commission staff.
-(7-1-21)T - ii.
-If the parolee is deported from the United States to the country of citizenship, the parolee is not to return to the United States and doing so is considered a violation of the parole contract.
-(7-1-21)T - iii.
-The Commission considers this type of parole grant an unsupervised parole, but the parolee is not obligated to submit monthly reports nor maintain contact with the Commission as long as he remains outside of the United States.
-(7-1-21)T - 08.
-Special Progress Reports.
-A special progress report may be submitted by the supervising authority to request modification of a special condition of parole or advise the Commission of problems that have developed.
-(7-1-21)T - a.
+a.
 An offender must be eligible for transfer of supervision to another state under the Interstate Compact and the receiving state must accept the transfer before the offender is released on parole.
-(7-1-21)T - i.
+(7-1-21)T i.
 Any person under state parole who applies for a transfer of supervision to another state shall be required to post an application fee pursuant to Section 20-225A, Idaho Code, payable to Idaho Department of Correction, in addition to the Commission's bond.
-(7-1-21)T - b.
+(7-1-21)T b.
 Any offender granted parole under the Interstate Compact may be required to post a bond prior to release or prior to such acceptance under the Interstate Compact.
 The amount of the bond set by the Commission is five hundred dollars (\$500).
-(7-1-21)T - i.
+(7-1-21)T i.
 A bond may be posted by the offender, the offender's family, or other interested party.
 The bond must be posted at the Commission office.
-A cashier check or money order shall be the only acceptable means of posting bond.
-(7-1-21)T - ii.
-Failure to successfully complete parole may be grounds for forfeiture of the bond.
-(7-1-21)T - iii.
-Upon successful completion of parole, the amount of the bond may be returned to payee less an amount for administrative costs as determined by Commission rule.
-(7-1-21)T - iv.
+A cashier check, or money order, or online payment shall be the only acceptable means of posting bond.
+(7-1-21)T(10-13-21)T ii.
+Failure to successfully complete parole $\frac{may be}{15}$ grounds for forfeiture of the bond. $\frac{(7-1-21)T(10-13-21)T}{(10-13-21)T}$ iii.
+Upon successful completion or discharge of parole without violation, the amount of the bond may be returned to payee less an amount of ninety-five dollars (\$95) for administrative costs as determined by Commission rule. $\frac{(7-1-21)T(10-13-21)T}{(10-13-21)T}$ iv.
 A request must be made for return of the bond within one (1) year of discharge of the offense for which the offender was serving parole.
 (7-1-21)T